 After a whole day of hiking, treat yourself to some yummy street food at the Pak Chong Night Market.
-Some of the favourites are found here like the Mango Sticky Rice, fresh fruits, instant noodle salad and the Chili Cheese Fries.
+Some of the favourites are found here like the Mango Sticky Rice, fresh fruits, instant noodle salad and Chili Cheese Fries.

 – The Chocolate Factory:

 This glass building is actually more of a restaurant with a pastry & chocolate store on the first floor.
 When you enter, there’s also a small glass kitchen where you can observe chocolate products in the making.
-The restaurant serves a wide range of western to local Thai food.
+The restaurant serves a wide range of Western to local Thai food.

 – Manee Sorn Sunflower Field:

 You will notice that these sunflowers are taller than the average human being!
 The field looked as if it was covered with gold with the sunflowers smiling at the visitors.
 It’s a great place for photography.
-Note that this attraction is only opened between November to January.
+Note that this attraction is only open between November to January.

 Where to sleep?